Royal Roads University acknowledges that the campus is on the Lands of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.

 - Xwsepsum (ko-sap-sum)

-Email Asma-na-hi Antoine, associate director of Indigenous engagement, to learn more about making Land acknowledgements or inviting someone who can offer a welcome to these Lands.
+Email Asma-na-hi Antoine, director of Indigenous engagement, to learn more about making Land acknowledgements or inviting someone who can offer a welcome to these Lands.